timadorus/timadorus.github.io/pages/general/goals.md

 ### Scalable ###

-No single component should limit the number of concurrent users of the system, regardless whether they be human or technical.
+''No single component should limit the number of concurrent users of the system, regardless whether they be human or technical.''

 The target size for the system is one million concurrent clients.
 Also the spatial size of the game world should not be restricted.

 ### Manipulation Resistant ###

-Cheating should be so hard or be of such little benefit, that nobody can extract a relevant gain.
+''Cheating should be so hard or be of such little benefit, that nobody can extract a relevant gain.
 Cheating should be, if not impossible, at least be so difficult that it is more worth while for participant to contribute to the community rather than damaging it.
-And if unwanted manipulation can not be stopped, it should at least be detectable.
+And if unwanted manipulation can not be stopped, it should at least be detectable.''

 Vital for the discussion on this goal is the consideration what actually constitutes cheating and what is a skill full manipulation of a game design.
 The base for further